• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 Mo metal pellets x

-Stainless steel, alloy steel, tool steel, and high speed steel are typically melted in an electric arc furnace.
-The initial charge usually contains alloy steel scrap, pig iron, and a source of "Mo units" to attain the proper composition.
 Using scrap ensures that recycling provides an important share of the melt.
 Recycled material comes from in-house scrap, scrap collected from steel fabricators, and remelt stock purchased from recyclers.
-Depending on the steel grade and market factors, the share of molybdenum from recycled material can vary between 10 and 50%.
-Technical Mo oxide is usually added with the scrap charge to approach the specified Mo content.
-If only small amounts of new molybdenum are required, ferromolybdenum (FeMo) the normal alloy addition.
+Depending on the steel grade and market factors, the molybdenum from recycled material can cover up to the full need.
+When virgin molybdenum is needed it is usually added as technical molybdenum oxide with the scrap charge to approach the specified molybdenum content.
+If only small amounts of new molybdenum are required, the final chemistry is typically reached through ferromolybdenum (FeMo) addition.
+After meltdown, the liquid metal is usually transferred into an AOD (Argon Oxygen Decarburization) vessel or a ladle furnace for further metallurgical treatment.
+Ferromolybdenum is added at this stage to adjust the composition to the specified Mo content.

 FeMo is used exclusively as the source of molybdenum in cast iron.
 Superalloys, on the other hand, use only molybdenum pellets because of the alloys' requirement for high purity additions and vacuum melting.

-Roasted molybdenite concentrate (Technical Mo Oxide)
+Roasted molybdenite concentrate (technical Mo oxide)

-• powder (max 400 mesh) packaged in:
+• Powder (max 400 mesh) packaged in:

-• cans with 10 kg or 20 lbs Mo content,
+• Cans with 10 kg or 20 lbs Mo content

-• steel drums (250 kg or 500 lbs), or
+• Steel drums (250 kg or 500 lbs)

-• bulk bags ( 1000 kg or 1500 kg); and
+• Bulk bags ( 1000 kg or 1500 kg)

-• steel drums (250 kg or 500 lbs), or
+• Packaged in steel drums (250 kg or 500 lbs)

-• or bulk bags (1000 kg or 1500 kg).
+• Bulk bags (1000 kg or 1500 kg)

 Product standards include: